Image 1 of 8

 Courses are primarily for charities and not for profits, though please contact us for corporate ticket options.

-All funds raised go back into the CIC aims.-
+All funds raised go back into the CIC aims.

-Date: 14th April 2026 to 26th May 2026
+Date: 14th April 2026 to 2nd June 2026

 Time: 2.00pm-3.15pm UK / 9.00am-10.15pm ET (75min) - Exact time may vary due to speaker availability